The Nisshinbo Group's Contributions to the SDGs

 Ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.

 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.

 By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value.

 Transformation of the Group Culture

-In May 2018, we conducted an employee survey to understand the current status of Nisshinbo Group’s organizational culture and climate, and use the survey results to consider future measures.
-Based on the survey results, we created action plans at each Group company from the perspectives of the affiliated company, workplace and job situations of employees, and have been promoting activities accordingly.
-We also established an employee survey promotion team that regularly shares information and exchanges opinions on measures being discussed to address the problems at each Group company.
+In May 2018, we conducted an employee survey to understand the current status of Nisshinbo Group's organizational culture and climate, and use the survey results to consider future measures.
+Based on the survey results, we established an "Employee Survey Promotion Team" and formulated and promoted action plans from the viewpoints of affiliated companies, workplaces, and work conditions at each Group company.

 Working Style Reforms

 We are carrying out various activities based on the Action Plan for Working Style Reformswhich we released on April 1, 2018, to create a company where people from various backgrounds can continue to work proudly and vigorously.